jashdoingmyjob/Trayio/README.md

 **Overall, we have time complexity of O(n+m) which is linear runtime.**

 ## Edge Cases ##
 In case the dimensions include negative values, we raise a `ValueError` which terminates the program.
 In case the robot drive instructions include a value otherthan 'N', 'S', 'E,' or 'W', the program will skip that instruction **and continue to the next instruction**.
+In case any of the inputted dirt locations had negative x and/or y values, no special behavior was necessary to add as the Roomba doesn't care about the sign of the values— it just checks if the current location exists in the set of all dirt piles.